Project Management Degree and Career Guide

 Students interested in pursuing academic research and teaching careers choose to pursue a doctoral degree in project management.
 There is no exact time of completion for this degree, as it depends on the institute offering the degree.
 Students extensively study budget management and cost control in addition to risk assessment and progress reports.

 Project management is usually combined with another field of study in the same program depending on the industry the program is tailored for.
 You gain knowledge in your field of interest while simultaneously acquiring project management skills related to the specific industry that the program prepares you for.
 Degree types include:

 Bachelor of Science in Operations and Project Management Degree

-In this program, you’ll learn how to plan and execute operations including demand forecasting, supply chain management, inventory control, supply chain collaboration, and production planning while also learning about effective initiation, monitoring, and termination of projects.
+In this program, you’ll learn how to plan and execute operations, including demand forecasting, supply chain management, inventory control, supply chain collaboration, and production planning, while also learning about effective initiation, monitoring, and project termination.
 This unique program is designed for students interested in planning and executing projects related to the production of goods and services in the manufacturing and service sectors.
-The curriculum usually includes coursework in six sigma quality management, project management, business analytics, and supply chain management.
+The curriculum usually includes six sigma quality management, project management, business analytics, and supply chain management.
 The program outcomes are:

 - Model business problems and find an optimal solution.